 Unholy Death Knight Utility

 - Death Grip is an iconic Death Knight spell that pulls an enemy that you are targeting to you.
 Use this to stack enemies that are spread out to maximize cleave damage.
 This can also be used as an extra interrupt or to interrupt casts that cannot be interrupted by Mind Freeze.
 Another great application of this ability is to pull mobs out of Sanguine.

 - Mind Freeze is a Death Knight's interrupt ability.
-This should be used to interrupt near the end of the target's cast time, as they do not attack while casting a spell, so it will minimize damage on the tanks.
+This should be used to interrupt near the end of the target's cast time, as they do not attack while casting a spell, so it will minimize damage to the tanks.
 It is recommended you communicate your interrupts with the rest of your group, so you do not end up wasting interrupts.

-- Anti-Magic Shell is your magic soaking ability.
+- Anti-Magic Shell is your magic-soaking ability.
 This ability can be used to generate Runic Power by soaking magic damage.
 If you cast Anti-Magic Shell before a magical debuff would be applied to you, such as Bursting, the Anti-Magic Shell will prevent the application of the debuff.

 - Wraith Walk is a movement talent that increases your movement speed by 70% for 4 seconds and removes all root effects.
-This talent should be taken if you are expecting to be slowed or rooted multiple times in a short period of time.
+This talent should be taken if you are expecting to be slowed or rooted multiple times in a short time.

-- Dark Succor is a proc that occurs whenever you kill an enemy, granting you a free cast of Death Strike and increases the healing by an additional 10% of your maximum health.
+- Dark Succor is a proc that occurs whenever you kill an enemy, granting you a free cast of Death Strike and increasing the healing by an additional 10% of your maximum health.
 This can be very useful if your group is taking high amounts of AoE damage.